SCIENCE,TECHNOLOGY AND SUSTAINABILITY OF POLYMERS

 Learning skills.
 Students must acquire the critical ability to relate, with originality and autonomy, to the typical problems of science, technology and sustainability of polymers, and in general, cultural issues related to other similar areas.
 They should be able to develop and apply independently the knowledge and methods learnt with a view to possible continuation of studies at higher (doctoral) level or in the broader perspective of cultural and professional self-improvement of lifelong learning.
 Therefore, students should be able to switch to exhibition forms other than the source texts in order to memorize, summarize for themselves and for others, and disseminate scientific knowledge.

-The course consists of theory lessons, seminars, laboratory experiences, exercitations, visits to industrial plants and/or research laboratories.
-The theory lessons, carried out by using slides of other didactic material made available to students, always the day before (at least) of the lesson, are aimed at improving their knowledge and understanding through the illustration of definitions, assumptions, models and methods; students are invited take part to the lesson with autonomy of judgment, by asking questions and presenting examples.
-The seminars are aimed at giving an insight on some selected (updated every year) topics on science and technology of polymers and on issues related to sustainability and environmental impact of waste plastics.
+The course consists of theory lessons, seminars, laboratory experiences, exercitations, visits to industrial plants and/or research laboratories (when possible).
+The theory lessons, carried out by using slides of other didactic material made available to students at least the day before the lesson, are aimed at improving their knowledge and understanding through the illustration of definitions, assumptions, models and methods; students are invited take part to the lesson with autonomy of judgment, by asking questions and presenting examples.
+The seminars are aimed at giving an insight on some selected (updated every year) topics on science and technology of polymers and on issues related to sustainability and environmental impact of waste plastics, to the use of polymeric materials in different industrial applications.
 The laboratory experiences are aimed at illustrating the main characterization techniques, testing machines and equipment employed to analyze and characterize polymeric materials.
 The exercitations in classroom are aimed at illustrating how to analyze, report in a graph/table and critically discuss the results of an experimental test performed on a polymeric material.
-Visits to industrial plants and/or research laboratories are aimed at illustrating the on field application of what the students learn during lessons.
+Visits to industrial plants and/or research laboratories (when possible) are aimed at illustrating the on field application of what the students learn during lessons.

 Final (oral) exam: